Take Steps to Reduce Second-hand Smoke

 • Insulate air spaces around plumbing pipes

-• Clean, change or install new filters in the ventilation system.
+• Clean, change, or install filters in the ventilation system.

-• Restrict the amount of air exhausted through the ventilation system from units where there is smoking.
+• Restrict air exhaustion from units where smoking is occurring .

-While improved ventilation can remove the odour of smoke and the source of eye and throat irritation, no ventilation system can reduce exposure to the toxic chemicals in second-hand smoke to a safe or acceptable level.
+While improved ventilation can reduce smoke odor and irritation, no system can eliminate exposure to harmful chemicals in second-hand smoke to a safe level.

 Construction